ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **D. Respond with masked e-mail and masked phone no for OTP trigger request so that the TSP can intimate the individual on the mode of communication of the OTP**

-The system follows the following steps to include Masked e-mail and phone in the info object in the response
+The system follows the following steps to include masked e-mail and phone in the info object in the response
 1. Retrieves the mode to which OTP will be sent based on the validation for modes
    * Validates if the configured mode of communication is also registered
-   * If the configured mode is also Registered
+   * If the configured mode is also registered
    * Send OTP to the configured and registered mode
    * If the configured mode = e-mail and Registered Mode is Mobile; then
    * Send OTP to Mobile
    * If the configured mode = phone and Registered Mode is e-mail; then
    * Send OTP to e-mail
-   * If Registered mode is none, then
+   * If registered mode is none, then
    * Send error code.

 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).